codeface-io/SwiftObserver/README.md

 ## Introduction

-> No need to learn a bunch of arbitrary metaphors, terms or types.<br>SwiftObserver is simple: **Objects observe other objects**.
+No need to learn a bunch of arbitrary metaphors, terms or types.
+SwiftObserver is simple: **Objects observe other objects**.

 Or a tad more technically: Observed objects send *messages* to their *observers*.